 We have families begging for our attention too.
 There have been a times when we didn't know where the parents were and the next ward was coming in.
+It's an awkward situation and standing in a crowded hallway waiting isn't very fun for anyone.
 If someone won't stop talking to you, start walking and continue the conversation on the go- please!

-We're begging you!
+We are begging you!
 It doesn't matter if it's nursery or the 11 year old class.
 It always causes problems.
 Food includes gum, mints, and water bottles too.
 If they normally get hungry during church, eat something during the last speaker in Sacrament meeting or during the break between but don't bring it to class.
+We as teachers often have food allergies too so please be considerate.
 If there is a special circumstance, please talk with us about it so we can be more understanding.

 We love your child but sometimes he can be a bit difficult

-Let us know how to handle difficult situations with your child.
+We love your children and want to nourish them in the gospel.
+When things get tough though, we need to know what to do.
 Do you want us to tell you or handle it the best way we can?
 If there are special needs or big life changes going on, please tell us.
 We can adjust to meet your child's needs only when we know what's going on.
 Our love for your child grows each week.
-We really do want to help him learn the gospel and enjoy coming to church too.
+We really do want to help him learn the gospel and enjoy coming to church.

 Keep your child with you or at home when they are sick

 It's hard for your child to participate fully when she doesn't feel good and we really don't want to spread the germs around.
 Use the same rules you would if they were going to school.